magnusfagerlund/lip/readme.md

 ```

 #####localname_plural
 Localnames in plural.
-Each line in this node should represent one language.
+Each line in this node represent a language.
 Valid languages are all languages LIME Pro supports.
 Example:
 ```
 "localname_singular": {
 "sv": "Måltabeller",